blockpy-edu/BlockMirror/README.md

 * `height` (str): The height of the editor.
 Defaults to `'500px'`.
 * `viewMode` (str): One of `'split'`, `'block'`, `'text'`.
 Sets the starting view of the environment.
 * `skipSkulpt` (bool): Whether to initialize skulpt or skip that step.
-* `blockDelay` (int or null): The number of microsends to delay block updates (important for very long files that take a second to parse).
+* `blockDelay` (int or null): The number of microseconds to delay/consolidate block updates (important for very long files that take a second to parse).
 If null, then no delay.

 # Hacking